 Please send me information about this trip

-Pickup from hotel (about 4 -5 am) to transfer you to the Ollantaytambo train station, where we board the train.
-The train winds us through the mountains and cloud forests with breathtaking scenery until it stops in the jungle at Km 104, the starting point of our trek.
-After crossing the Urubamba river on a footbridge, we check in with park rangers at the control point, then continue our hike to the archaeological site of Chachabamba, with an elevation of 2150m.
-From here we ascend a hill for about 2 hours until we reach a beautiful secluded waterfall and in a few more minutes, will arrive at the fascinating archaeological site of Wiñaywayna 2650 m (8,694.23 ft).
-After we explore the ancient ruins. we continue to hike through the semitropical cloud forest area, until we cross over the mountain through Intipunku (The Sun Gate) to get our first glimpse of Machu Picchu.
-After a short hike down, we enjoy the afternoon before we descend by bus to Aguas Calientes for a comfortable night in our hotel.
+5-5:30AM.
+Our team will pickup from hotels or airbnbs near the city center, to transfer 2 hours by van to the Ollantaytambo train station, where we board the train.
+Your private tour guide will accompany you on the train as it winds through the mountains and cloud forests with breathtaking scenery about 1 hour until it stops at Km 104, the starting point of our trek.
+You and your guide will jump off the train and cross the Urubamba river on a footbridge.
+Then you check in with park rangers at the control point and staging area.Your hike begins with a quick stop at the archaeological site of Chachabamba, with an elevation of 2150m.
+From here you ascend a hill for about 2 hours until you reach a beautiful secluded waterfall and in a few more minutes, you arrive at the fascinating archaeological site of Wiñaywayna 2650 m (8,694.23 ft).
+After you explore the ancient ruins. you continue to hike through the semitropical cloud forest area, until you cross over the mountain through Intipunku (The Sun Gate) to get your first glimpse of Machu Picchu.
+After a short 40 minute hike down, hikers enjoy the afternoon view from the guard shack and the upper terraces before exiting the park to descend 30 minutes by bus to Aguas Calientes for a comfortable night in your hotel.

 Day 2: Machu Picchu - Cusco